IrtizaNasar/p5-2.vscode/README.md

 **Features:**
 - **Autocomplete**: Type any p5.js function name to see suggestions with signatures
 - **Parameter Hints**: See parameter types and descriptions as you type
-- **Hover Documentation**: Hover over any p5.js function to see full documentation
+- **Hover Documentation**: Hover over any p5.js function to see full documentation with direct links to the official reference
 - **Signature Help**: Press `Ctrl+Shift+Space` (or `Cmd+Shift+Space` on macOS) when typing a function to see parameter hints

 Function definitions are based on the [p5.js 2.0 Reference](https://beta.p5js.org/reference/).
 Most commonly used functions are included.
+Hover documentation includes direct links to each function's reference page.

 ### Local Development Server